-Project progress Projects are divided into five phases
+Project progress are divided into five phases:

-1) Research of topics and organization of the team and project

-2) Study of the state of the art and analysis of resources (patents, publications, internet, customer visit, etc.)

-3) Elaboration of the project and proposal phase to the steering committee.
-Circus discussion and defence of the project.
-Possible order of equipment

-4) Technical implementation, development
+- 1) Research of topics and organization of the team and project - 2) Study of the state of the art and analysis of resources (patents, publications, internet, customer visit, etc...) - 3) Elaboration of the project and proposal phase to the steering committee.
+Critical discussion and defence of the project.
+Possible order of equipment - 4) Technical implementation, development - 5) Restitution: oral presentation and written report.

-5) Restitution (video 10 minutes or report writes 15 pages then oral defense of the project.

-The objective of learning is to learn to develop interdisciplinary skills in the field of project management (timetable, programming) and in the scientific and technical field (analysis of the state of the art, bibliography, initiative, design and development of an innovative product)
+The objective of learning is to learn to develop interdisciplinary skills in the field of project management (timetable, programming) and in the scientific and technical field (analysis of the state of the art, bibliography, initiative, design and development of an innovative product).